CBIIT/fnlcr-bids-hpc/candle/README.md

 2. Make an unrolled parameter file, e.g.:

   2a.
 Edit $WORKINGDIR/raw_params.txt to contain the "naked" parameters to be "clothed" in the unrolled parameter file we're about to make.
 NOTE: This file format will be JSON so special Python variables (e.,g., True, False, None) must be in JSON format (e.g., true, false, null).
 See e.g. https://docs.python.org/3/library/json.html#py-to-json-table.
+Note also that double quotes must be used instead of single quotes!

   2b.
 Run a command like the following (which is the commented-out line in $EXAMPLEDIR/make_upf_file.sh) in order to "clothe" the raw parameters: